-Transportation, along with manufacturing and warehousing, is one of the main supply chain processes.
+Transportation, along with manufacturing and warehousing, is one of the main supply chain management processes.
 It includes a whole range of operations like delivery planning, shipment tracking, shipping and distribution, cargo handling, last-mile delivery, freight management, route optimization, same-day delivery, third-party carrier services, inter-modal transportation, on-demand delivery, customs clearance, express courier services, freight services, and much more and every operation needs to be appropriately addressed.

 Small businesses with few shipments can attend to these undertakings with the help of spreadsheets and phone calls.
 However, once your turnover evolves, it becomes apparent that Excel is not sufficient and you need something additional thing to control your transportation processes.
 That’s where specialized technology comes into play.

 What is a Transportation Management System (TMS)?

 What does the future hold?

-Freight volume like ocean freight, air freight, rail transportation, and trucking services, as well as the number of distribution centers, rate of international shipping, and container shipping, keeps growing every year, increasing the complexity and pressure on the transportation market.
+Freight volume like ocean freight, air freight, rail transportation, and trucking services, as well as the number of distribution centers, rate of international shipping, and container shipping, keeps growing every year, increasing the complexity and pressure on the logistic company.
 While the industry is evolving to satisfy demand, adapt to customer requirements, and comply with regulations and sustainability goals, brands’ needs change as well.
-They strive for more automation, transparency, analytics, and first and foremost – digitization.
+They strive for more automation, transparency, analytics, and foremost – digitization.

 Shippers and carriers alike must abandon paper-based processes not only to compete but to survive.
 And it’s not that hard when the technology is here, offering efficient machine-to-machine communication, accurate routing algorithms, immediate mobile access, and a lot of other handy perks, thereby making cargo handling a breeze.
 As incredible as it may seem, there are still a lot of innovations available today that you can enhance your TMS with.